sameerkewal/PLSQL/Sameer/intro/static sql/cursors.md

 - If an explicit cursor is not open, referencing any attribute except %ISOPEN raises the predefined exception INVALID_CURSOR.

+- A cursor is a pointer to a temporary work area created in the system memory

 %FOUND returns:
 • NULL after the explicit cursor is opened but before the first fetch